-- Mamma Mia Pizzerias, in Jericho & Summertown, offer g/f pasta dishes, and have a usual range of g/f antipasi & salads.
+- Mamma Mia Pizzerias, in Jericho & Summertown, offer g/f pizza and pasta dishes, and have a usual range of g/f antipasi & salads.

 - Edamamé on Holywell St can tell you what is gluten-free on the menu, although the choice is not extensive!